daisubc/daisubc.github.io/index.md

 ### Recruitment

-For posdoc positions or students interested in pursuing graduate studies, please email a copy of your (1) CV and (2) Research Statement to **bhushan [dot] gopaluni [at] ubc [dot] ca**.
+Our group is recruiting year-round for postdocs, MASc and PhD students, visiting students and undergraduate students.

-Admission is highly competitive and all admitted students will receive a stipend.
+If you're interested in pursuing research or graduate studies, please email a copy of your (1) CV and (2) Research Statement to **bhushan.gopaluni@ubc.ca**.